Equinor Scraps Plans to Export Blue Hydrogen to Germany Due to High Costs and Low Demand

 Credit: Rafael Classen/Pexels

-Norwegian energy company has abandoned plans to export blue hydrogen to Germany, citing high costs and insufficient demand.
+Norwegian energy company has abandoned plans to export blue to Germany, citing high costs and insufficient demand.
 The project, which was part of a broader effort to build a hydrogen supply chain for German power plants, was scrapped after a feasibility review.

 “The hydrogen pipeline hasn't proved to be viable.
 That also implies that hydrogen production plans are also put aside,” said Magnus Frantzen Eidsvold, a spokesperson for Equinor.
 The pipeline, which would have cost around €3 billion, was deemed financially unfeasible as part of a supply chain projected to cost tens of billions of euros.